renehorstmann/pbase/README.md

 ## Visu
 My library [Visu](https://github.com/renehorstmann/Visu) uses pbase as its base library.
-Visu uses OpenGL to render point clouds, meshes, etc.
+Visu (OpenGL based) is used for rendering point clouds, meshes, etc.

 SVisu is a simple version to quickly show a point cloud in code for debugging.